CosmodiumCS/resources/README.md

 # Resources
 A list of different misc resources from the discord.

+#### WE ARE NOT RESPONSIBLE FOR MISUSE.
+USE AT YOUR OWN RISK.
+IF YOU DO NOT KNOW WHAT YOU ARE DOING, DON'T DO IT.

 Feel free to make a pull request to add new things!

 Please use the markdown syntax: